 How to care for your Weaver's Stain Can

 * Shelf Life For Weaver's Stain Is Approximately 2 - 3 years.

-* When finished, turn your can upside down and press nozzle for approximately 2 seconds.
+* When finished using, turn your can upside down and press nozzle for approximately 2 seconds.
 This will allow the propellant to clean the cylinder and nozzle.
 Wipe off nozzle with paper towel.

 * If the nozzle clogs, you can remove the nozzle and soak it in mineral spirits for 15 minutes.
 Rinse with water and place back on can.
 You're ready to stain again.

 What does it do?
 Weaver's Stain is a tung oil enriched stain with a urethane resin that penetrates, seals and finishes reed, cane and wood baskets.

 Weaver's Stain provides a more durable oil finish due to its urethane resin which allows for better resistance to water, abrasion and dirt.
 You will add to the lifetime of your basket by using Weaver's Stain to protect it, adding a beautiful luster and sheen at the same time.

 Do your basket a favor - buy Weaver's Stain today!